By Neelam Jain Last Updated:

 It’s all because of the unhealthy scalp and clogging of follicles that you face hair fall or hair loss.
 So, what we need is to make your scalp healthy, which in turn will boost hair growth.
 Yoghurt, for its rich properties, can be useful to nourish the tissues and work excellently towards hair fall control.

-Make a plain yoghurt hair pack.
-You can use fresh or sour yoghurt for this.
+Make a plain curd or dahi hair mask.
+You can use fresh or sour curd or dahi for this.
 After the application, massage the yoghurt on your scalp for around 5 minutes.
 Let it sit for an hour.
 Then, rinse with lukewarm water.
 It will damage-proof your hair and prevent it from falling.

-Lactic acid and proteins in yogurt balance the pH levels and regulate sebum production in our scalp respectively.
+Lactic acid and proteins in yoghurt balance the pH levels and regulate sebum production in our scalp respectively.
 In short, yoghurt infuses protein into our locks and enhances hair growth.

 Mix egg yolk and yoghurt for a deep conditioning protein treatment.
 Simply apply and massage the mixture into your hair.
 Let it sit for 20 minutes.
 Rinse and shampoo hair.
 You can apply this treatment every week.
 Rich-in-fats yolk and protein-rich yoghurt, together act as an excellent natural protein spa for your hair.

 Strong hair roots and scalp means thick, manageable and shiny locks.
 Yoghurt is known for strengthening the roots of your hair and eventually promoting hair growth.

 Mix some pepper powder with yoghurt and apply it all over your scalp.
 After 20 minutes, wash off with tepid water.
 Do it once every week to get the best results.
 This could be your natural remedy to fight hair fall.